pinecone-io/pinecone-ts-client/v1-migration.md

 const index = pineconeClient.Index('movie-embeddings');
 ```

 In the new `Pinecone` client, the `index()` method accepts an optional generic type arument that describes the shape of your index's metadata.
-If you provide this type paramter, the TypeScript compiler will provide appropriate typechecking on your interactions with the `index` object when attempting to `upsert()` or `update()` and you shouldn't need to cast results of `query()` and `fetch()` operations.
+If you provide this type parameter, the TypeScript compiler will provide appropriate typechecking on your interactions with the `index` object when attempting to `upsert()` or `update()` and you shouldn't need to cast results of `query()` and `fetch()` operations.

 ```typescript
 // v1.0.0